 - 4.13 The majority of respondents (60 per cent) did not think the standards needed to be reworded.
-There was some discrepancy between respondents who wished to have standards reworded.
-54 per cent of organisations supported amendments, but only 20 per cent of individual respondents were in agreement with this. - 4.14 Some of the suggestions we received were based on concerns about the general use of language in the standards, these concerns have been summarised in response to question four below. - 4.15 We have listed all the proposed amendments to the standards in appendix three.
-Respondents suggested changes to the standards for a number of reasons including, to: - clarify and strengthen the requirements around case conferences; - provide further detail on managing records and other information in accordance with applicable legislation, protocols and guidelines; - increase reference to leadership; - provide more detail on referrals; - provide more detail on capacity and consent; and - clarity and strengthen the requirements for the acquisition and use of evidence based information and procedures in practice.
+54 per cent of organisations who responded sought amendments, but only 20 per cent of individual respondents wanted such amendments to be made. - 4.14 Some of the suggestions we received were based on concerns about the general use of language in the standards, these concerns have been summarised in response to question four below. - 4.15 We have listed all the proposed amendments to the standards in appendix three.
+Respondents suggested changes to the standards for a number of reasons including, to: - clarify and strengthen the requirements around case conferences; - provide further detail on managing records and other information in accordance with applicable legislation, protocols and guidelines; - increase reference to leadership; - provide more detail on referrals; - provide more detail on capacity and consent; and - clarify and strengthen the requirements for the acquisition and use of evidence based information and procedures in practice.